Klipper3d/klipper/docs/Example_Configs.md

    `max_extrude_cross_section`.
 Do not enable debugging features.
 For example there should not be a `force_move` config section.

-Example config files are submitted by creating a github "pull request".
+Example config files are submitted by creating a GitHub "pull request".
 Please also follow the directions in the [contributing document](CONTRIBUTING.md).